 2pm // Late Lunch: After all that exertion, it’s only right to grab some nice warm soup to re-hydrate.
 Stop in at any of the many local restaurants at the bottom of the trail head, or head towards the hot springs and eat closer to there (though there aren’t any restaurants right around the springs).

-3pm // Hot Springs: This was honestly one of the weirdest and one of my favorite parts of Jeju.
+3pm // Sanbangsan Carbonate Springs: This was honestly one of the weirdest and one of my favorite parts of Jeju.
 There are saunas and jjimjilbangs everywhere in Korea, but outdoor hot springs or pools are much harder to find.
 Especially good for relaxing your muscles after a hike and challenging your definition of too many naked people, the Sanbangsan Carbonate Springs are heavenly.
 You can pay the extra ₩3000 for access to the outdoor pools and hang out with your significant other, or just stay in the cocoon of warmth inside, scrubbing off all the dead skin once you’ve had enough.
 General relaxation is a great theme for your last night on Jeju.

 Best Time to Visit Jeju

 There’s really no bad time to visit Jeju, since the weather on the island is so much milder compared to the mainland.
 But summer is definitely peak season, with mid-July to the end of August seeing the most visitors (when kids are off school).
+The best month to visit Jeju Island, Korea in general is May.

 Safety Level: 10/10